 - Engineering, procurement, and construction contracts with third party contractors

 - Payment in Lieu of Tax Agreements (PILOT) with Massachusetts municipalities

-- Environmental regulatory matters related to Massachusetts Endangered Species Act, Massachusetts Chapter 91 (tidelands), and Massachusetts Environmental Policy Act and other marine mammal protection regulations impacting offshore wind development
+- Environmental regulatory matters related to Massachusetts Endangered Species Act, Massachusetts Chapter 91 (tidelands), and Massachusetts Environmental Policy Act and other marine mammal protection regulations impacting renewable energy development

 - Lender in the financing for a portfolio of 12 solar facilities.
 The deal involved a back leveraged loan of $7.6 million for permanent financing of the projects, which will produce approximately 6 MW (AC) throughout various municipalities, school districts and ski resorts in Vermont.
 The project sites benefit from Vermont’s “Feed in Tariff” program, which allows the operators to accrue credit on their utility bills from the electricity generated from the solar facilities.

 - Wind developers on numerous projects throughout the U.S. on permitting, leasing, turbine supply, power purchase, and O&M agreements.

 - Lender in their first commercial solar financing.
 The transaction included take out financing of $7.3 million for the construction of a 2.7 MW (DC) rooftop solar array on a building in downtown Boston, MA.
 The capital stake included a tax credit investor in a partnership flip structured transaction.

 - Solar developer in a ground lease of 211 acres of unincorporated land in California to solar development.

 - Manufacturer in negotiation of energy services agreements to assist with demand response and reduction in energy costs.